pydata/xarray/doc/io.rst

 .. todo: clarify this WRT dask.array

-It is important to note that when you modify values of a Dataset, even one linked to files on disk, only the in-memory copy you are manipulating in xray is modified: the original file on disk is never touched.
+It is important to note that when you modify values of a Dataset, even one linked to files on disk, only the in-memory copy you are manipulating in xarray is modified: the original file on disk is never touched.

 .. tip::

-    xray's lazy loading of remote or on-disk datasets is often but not always desirable.
-Before performing computationally intense operations, it is often a good idea to load a dataset entirely into memory by invoking the :py:meth:`~xray.Dataset.load` method.
+    xarray's lazy loading of remote or on-disk datasets is often but not always desirable.
+Before performing computationally intense operations, it is often a good idea to load a dataset entirely into memory by invoking the :py:meth:`~xarray.Dataset.load` method.

-Datasets have a :py:meth:`~xray.Dataset.close` method to close the associated netCDF file.
+Datasets have a :py:meth:`~xarray.Dataset.close` method to close the associated netCDF file.
 However, it's often cleaner to use a ``with`` statement:

 .. ipython:: python

     # this automatically closes the dataset after use
-    with xray.open_dataset('saved_on_disk.nc') as ds:
+    with xr.open_dataset('saved_on_disk.nc') as ds:
         print(ds.keys())

 ..
-Although xray provides reasonable support for incremental reads of files on
+Although xarray provides reasonable support for incremental reads of files on
     disk, it does not yet support incremental writes, which is important for dealing with datasets that do not fit into memory.
 This is a significant shortcoming that we hope to resolve (:issue:`199`) by adding the ability to